yaikobzeray/dev-journal/activity_log.md

 Built a custom Flutter painter widget for drawing SVG-like shapes on canvas.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Friday, 29 March 2024 — Entry 1

+Updated all project dependencies and reviewed changelogs for breaking changes.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*